Takumi123w/AIChat-J2ME/README.md

 # AIChat-J2ME
 AI Chat provide for J2ME devices to access AI more easy in older devices

-Include
-- Deepseek
-- Meta
-- Free other AI in openrouter not gemini
+Free much AI in openrouter